PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``serverTokens``: str - The content of the Server: HTTP header returned by dnsdist.
 The default is "h2o/dnsdist".
   * ``customResponseHeaders={}``: table - Set custom HTTP header(s) returned by dnsdist.
   * ``ocspResponses``: list - List of files containing OCSP responses, in the same order than the certificates and keys, that will be used to provide OCSP stapling responses.
+  * ``minTLSVersion``: str - Minimum version of the TLS protocol to support.
+Possible values are 'tls-1.0', 'tls-1.1', 'tls-1.2' and 'tls-1.3'.

 .. function:: addTLSLocal(address, certFile(s), keyFile(s) [, options])